 So, in these circumstances, what should you do?

-Let’s have a look at your options.
+Now let’s have a look at your options to resolve the conflict.

 Can you remove a review from your page on Airbnb?

 You can’t actually “hide” a bad review.
 The only way to remove it is to prove Airbnb that the guest violated their content policy.
 For example, such actions of your guest as demanding something for a good review or revealing the exact location of the listing are the grounds for review removal.

 If the review is abusive or completely unfair, you should definitely report it to Airbnb.
 In this way, you can save other potential hosts the trouble of having a bad guest in the future.

 What to do if you get a bad review on Airbnb